lcostantini/elistix/README.md

 ElasticSearch by simply copying and pasting the code provided by the documentation.*

-# How does it work?
-It just makes use of [HTTPoison](https://github.com/edgurgel/httpoison) to make requests to the ElasticSearch service and Poison to deal with JSON.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed
-as:

   1. Add `elistix` to your list of dependencies in `mix.exs`: